Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Summon Professional
 New
 Pay a fee for him to teleport a Hacker, Thief, Doctor or Soldier to you.
 You still have to pay them to hire them.
+###			C	Train Attributes (Split to each)
+New
 ###			C	Train Traits - Defense
 New
+Sell traits for double their Upgrade Machine cost
 ###			C	Train Traits - Guns
 New
 ###			C	Train Traits - Melee